 Stepanov said, “Planning is key.
 Establish a detailed budget considering various aspects like transportation, accommodation, meals, equipment, and miscellaneous expenses.
 Forecasting potential expenses helps in allocating funds effectively.”

 Austin said, “When we take a client live w/ our WMS Software, we ask them if they have good rates at a hotel.
-Also, when I do consulting engagements, I check @vrbo for little cabins or homes close to my clients but more quaint and cost effective then some fancy hotels.”
+Also, when I do consulting engagements, I check @vrbo for little cabins or homes close to my clients but more quaint and cost-effective than some fancy hotels.”

 Host, Scheller said, “Utilizing an online service like @SAP Concur makes it easy to track travel costs and know exactly where every expense comes from so you can avoid going over-budget.”